ahellers/GravTools/README.md

 `pip install grav-toolbox[gis]`

 # Release notes
+More details are provided along with version tags on github.

 ## 0.3.3 (2025-01-08)
   - New dialog for drift determination based on the reduced observations as shown in the observations plot.
 One drift